-This was undertaken on 10th October 2001, when the proposed development area was inspected by an archaeologist to note the present state of the site, and to identify any archaeological features visible as earthworks.
-All the area marked as Britannia Park on the developer's map was inspected, as was the field immediately north of Porthwell Covert.
-The northern part of Britannia Park was over grown with weeds, and seems to have been disturbed during the construction of the present business park.
+All of the proposed development area, including Britannia Park, was inspected on the ground by an archaeologist to note the present state of the site, and to identify any archaeological features visible as earthworks.
+The field search of Britannia Park was undertaken on 10th October, and that of the rest of the area on 12th, 18th and 19th October 2001.
+Over most of the area conditions were good for fieldwork, with many of the fields being covered in short grass, but some areas were obscured, and the field search could reveal little about their archaeological potential.
+The northern part of Britannia Park (field 1, fig 1) was over grown with weeds, and seems to have been disturbed during the construction of the present business park.
 Little could be seen in this area.
 The small area of woodland at the southern end of this field had relatively little undergrowth, and so could be inspected effectively.
-The field containing the ruined sawmill had been used extensively for dumping, and any earlier features would have been completely obscured.
-The field to the west of this was under grass, providing good conditions for a field search.
+The field containing the ruined sawmill (field 2, fig 1) had been used extensively for dumping, and any earlier features would have been completely obscured.
+The northern-most field in the proposed development area (field 6, fig 3) also had extensive areas covered by dumped material, which had been levelled over the field.

-Features identified were marked on copies of the 1:10,000 OS map, as accurately as possible without surveying.
+Features identified were marked on copies of the first edition OS 25" map, as accurately as possible without surveying.
 Each feature was described and assessed.
 Detail notes, sketch plans and photographs were made of the more important features.
-These records are archived in Gwynedd Archaeological Trust under project number 1715.
+These records are archived in Gwynedd Archaeological Trust under project number 1704.